 Grim North Brewery is a craft brewery based in New York City.
-The brand uses a stark contrast of black and white.
-The typography used is all hand drawn.
+The brand uses a stark contrast of black and white and relies heavily on hand drawn typography.
 The logotype is a custom, drawn font based on English blackletter.
 The brand is based around the science of brewing, heavy metal music, and skulls.
 Lots and lots of skulls.

 Packaging: Grim North

 The inspiration for these labels came from alchemy, sacred geometry, and mysticism.
 The geometric symbols work their way through the main artwork to create one main image.
 The backgrounds are detailed constellation maps, giving the one drinking something to read and look over.
 The labels were designed for 22 oz bottles as part of the breweries limited release series.

 FOAM Journal is a craft beer drinkers best friend.
 FOAM was done for Publication Design at Columbia College Chicago.
 The photos and stories were sourced from Solemn Oath Brewery and Good Beer Hunting.
 The journal is sixty-eight pages long and includes different stories through the craft beer scene.